Careers

 Student Assistants are like any other employee.
 Separation date needs to be given to Payroll as soon as possible for preparation of the employee's last paycheck.

-If a Student Assistant is separated prior to the initial end of appointment date established when hired, the student should be advised of such action by the Appropriate Administrator (MPP).
+If a Student Assistant is separated prior to the initial end of appointment date established when hired, contact Employee Relations prior to discharging them, the student should be advised of such action by the Appropriate Administrator (MPP).

 The final pay warrant must be available to hand to the student at the time you notify them of an early separation.